Batmanian/KeithDunstan/src/posts/the-australian-uppercrust-book/snobbery-in-business.md

 date: 1971-11-11
 summary: Keith's chapter in 'The Australian Uppercrust Book', published in 1971, is on snobbery in business.
 tags:
-  - Social clubs
+  - Albert Tucker
-  - Commander Whitehead RN
   - Arthur Boyd
   - Benson & Hedges cigarettes
-  - British Overseas Airways Corporation (BOAC)
-  - W.D & H.0.
-Wills
-  - Stuart Wagstaff
-  - Ian Fleming
-  - James Bond
-  - Elizabeth Riddell
-  - Clement Meadmore
-  - Norma Redpath
-  - Marshall McLuhan
-  - Sir Ian Potter
   - Billy Mackie Snedden
+  - British Overseas Airways Corporation - BOAC
   - Charlie Brown comic strip
+  - Chiang Kai-shek
+  - Clement Meadmore
+  - Commander of the British Empire - CBE
+  - Commander Whitehead RN
+  - Eero Saarinen
+  - Elizabeth Riddell
+  - Frank Eidliz
   - Frank Lloyd Wright
-  - Chiang Kai-shek
-  - General Agreement on Tariffs and Trade (GATT)
+  - General Agreement on Tariffs and Trade - GATT
+  - Ian Fleming
+  - James Bond
-  - Sidney Nolan
+  - John Blackman
   - John Perceval
-  - Albert Tucker
-  - John Blackman
-  - Frank Eidliz
   - Josef Stanislaw Ostoja-Kotkowski
+  - Marshall McLuhan
-  - Eero Saarinen
+  - Norma Redpath
   - Schulim Krimper
+  - Sidney Nolan
+  - Sir Ian Potter
+  - Social clubs
+  - Stuart Wagstaff
+  - Tobacco
+  - W.D & H.O.
+Wills
   - Who's Who in Australia
-  - Commander of the British Empire (CBE)
-  -

 ---

-My favourite example of snobbery always used to be not Commander Whitehead RN, who was splendidly bearded, who always travelled in a Rolls-Royce, who always had a uniformed chauffeur to carry about his boxes of Schweppes, it was the Man in the Hathaway Shirt.
+My favourite example of snobbery always used to be not Commander Whitehead RN, who was splendidly beared, who always travelled in a Rolls-Royce, who always had a uniformed chauffeur to carry about his boxes of Schweppes, it was the Man in the Hathaway Shirt.

 Now the man in the Hathaway Shirt was even better looking than Commander Whitehead, and he had the superb gimmick of a black eye patch.
 Why the black eye patch gave him a touch of superiority, it is hard to say.
 Just believe me that it did.
 The Man in the Hathaway Shirt, apart from appearing in the most beautiful shirts, in all the best magazines, was always photographed doing refined things.
 One issue he would be busily occupied with his butterfly collection, in another he would be inspecting his Purdey guns, in another he would be preparing for a chukker of polo.
 We tried to copy him in Australia, but how ineffectual we were.
 One always felt there was something slightly common about our local black eye patch man.